jbponce36/Space50/README.md

 It features 3 kinds of enemies with different patterns appearing at random waves and a final boss with different attacks.

 ## Getting started
+- Download from itch.io: https://jbponce.itch.io/space-50
-From Unity project: Load MainMenuScene.
+- From Unity project: Load MainMenuScene.

 ## Controls
 - Arrow keys or WASD keys: Move the player.